AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/use-aem-workflows.md

 To edit the workflow for linked folders:

-1. Toggle the **[!UICONTROL Create Linked folder]** on.
+1. Toggle **[!UICONTROL Create Linked folder]** on or off as desired.
-1. Choose a folder path to indicate where you want all linked folders associated with this integration.
+1. (Conditional) If you are enabling linked folders, choose a folder path to indicate where you want all linked folders associated with this integration.
 1. Click Save if you are using the Create Project or Edit project window.

    Or

    If you are in the Adobe Experience Manager area, your changes save automatically. <!--Do they though?-->

+#### Publishing assets

+To edit the workflow for publishing assets:

+1. Toggle **Publish assets automatically** on or off as desired.
+1. (Conditional) If you are enabling publishing, select whether you want to publish  to the publish service, the brand portal, or both.
+1. Click Save if you are using the Create Project or Edit project window.